Open-Source-Drilling-Community/drillbotics-guidelines/docs/tracks/group-b/deliverables.md

 - Monthly reports: due on or before the final day of each month starting in October.
 - Phase I Design Report: due 31 Dec 2023, midnight UTC; use the naming convention “2024 <School Abbrev> Phase I Design Report”.
-- Optional Design Video: ≤ 5 minutes, due by 15 Jan.
+- Optional Design Video: ≤ 5 minutes, due by 23 Jan 2026.
-- Finalists announced: early/mid‑February 2024.
+- Finalists announced: early February 2026.

 Phase II — Implementation and testing: